velikhanov/TestWorkUnitedSkills/README.md

 6)Next, go to the directory with the newly installed project (cd D:\OpenServer\domains\TestWorkUnitedSkills).

+7)Write in console "composer install".

-7)Write in the console: "php artisan storage:link".
+8)Then write in the console: "php artisan storage:link".

-8)I usually work with migrations, but since you said it would not be a programmer to check, I decided to simplify a little.We need to load our database into the DBMS.
+9)I usually work with migrations, but since you said it would not be a programmer to check, I decided to simplify a little.We need to load our database into the DBMS.
 I have used PhpMyAdmin.
 To enter it, select the OpenServer checkbox in the tray->Advanced->PhpMyAdmin(default username and password "root").
 Select the import menu item and insert the 127_0_0_1.sql file, which is located in the project folder (database) and confirm.

-9)Now you can run the project with the command in the console: "php artisan serve" and go to the site at the address specified in the console (usually http://127.0.0.1:8000/).
+10)Now you can run the project with the command in the console: "php artisan serve" and go to the site at the address specified in the console (usually http://127.0.0.1:8000/).

-10)I hope you will like it!
+I hope you will like it!

 ### Social Networks